rust-lang/book/src/ch17-05-traits-for-async.md

 ```

 This `Poll` type is similar to an `Option`.
 It has one variant that has a value,
-`Ready(T)`, and one which does not, `Pending`.
-It means something quite
+`Ready(T)`, and one which does not, `Pending`. `Poll` means something quite
-different, though!
-The `Pending` variant indicates that the future still has
+different from `Option`, though!
+The `Pending` variant indicates that the future
-work to do, so the caller will need to check again later.
-The `Ready` variant
+still has work to do, so the caller will need to check again later.
+The `Ready`
-indicates that the `Future` has finished its work and the `T` value is
+variant indicates that the `Future` has finished its work and the `T` value is
 available.

 > Note: With most futures, the caller should not call `poll` again after the